zaxbux/wn-gmaildriver-plugin/README.md

 ## Important Notes
 * The Gmail API will only send emails as the account which you granted access with, it is currently not possible to send email as another user.
+* You can send email using another email address you own, using an alias.
+[Learn more](https://support.google.com/mail/answer/22370).
+Change the *Sender name* and *Sender email* in **Mail configuration** to match your alias.

 ## Advanced Usage